|

 Why did my baby-sitter have such a burning desire to share that story with me time and

+again?
+I involuntarily and subconsciously held onto these memories.
 When I was about seven, our family was camping on

 "Long Island, " Lake George, New York.
 A severe summer storm was on the